With Egypt in seemingly continuous turmoil, here’s a photographic toast to one of the world’s most fascinating cities.

 You have to feel terrible for the many Egyptians who make their livings through tourism.
 I think of Abdou, for example, an independent driver and tour guide whom I came to rely on for sightseeing.
 Abdou was friendly, punctual, spoke good English, and he never overcharged — about as ideal a host as you could hope for.
 I can only wonder how he’s getting by.

-The best part of the video is right at the beginning, the opening twenty seconds or so where I’ve got the camera out the window of Abdou’s taxi.
-The sound is what I’m talking about: Blaring above the traffic noise is the sunset call to prayer, which concludes with an amazing echo.
-Then, just as the echo begins to peter out comes this booming, apocalyptic groaning noise.
-It’ll hair stand up.
+When you’re done looking at the pictures, I hope you’ll click over to YouTube and have a look at my “Twenty-Four Hours in Cairo” video.
+It’s a mish-mash montage from one of those layovers a few years ago.
+The best part is right at the beginning, the opening twenty seconds or so where I’ve got the camera out the window of Abdou’s taxi.
+The sound is what I’m talking about.
+Blaring above the traffic noise is a sunset call to prayer, which concludes with an amazing echo effect.
+Then, just as the echo peters out comes this booming, apocalyptic groaning noise.
+It’ll make your hair stand up.
 Is it a truck horn?
-Whatever that noise is, it gives me the chills hearing it.
-The whole sequence was recorded more or less by accident, but there’s something so perfect about it.
+A bus?
+Whatever it is, it gives me the chills.
+The whole sequence was recorded more or less by accident, but it’s very dramatic.
 Play it loud!

 I have no idea if Abdou is still doing the tour guide thing, but if you’re headed to Egypt and need somebody to show you around, here is a scan of his business card.
 I can’t recommend him more highly…